-The city is famous for being more cozy, less bustling and with friendly people.
+The city is famous for being cozier, less bustling, and with friendly people.

 The prices have not risen as much in Wellington, compared to Auckland, which makes it an attractive choice for many investors.

-If you decide to invest in New Zealand, go to the big cities that have a bigger population, jobs and attracts foreigners.
+If you decide to invest in New Zealand, go to the big cities that have a bigger population, jobs, and attract foreigners.

 Christchurch is third largest to Wellington and has a population that is almost same as Wellington, with around 400,000 people.

 The city is famous for its British culture, beautiful parks, and botanic gardens.